Importing and Exporting Goods

-Expertise in importation and exportation is provided by two departments (PantherExpress-Purchasing Services and the Office of Research), respectively.
+Expertise in importation and exportation is provided by two departments (PantherExpress-Purchasing Services and the Office of Export Controls), respectively.

 - Prior to importing goods, contact your procurement specialist for guidance, particularly regarding duties (taxes on imports), freight terms, and duty-free entry of specific scientific equipment.

 Reminder: Importation is only an option if an equivalent of the item is not available through a University-wide contracted supplier or through a supplier in the U.S.

-- Prior to exporting goods out of the U.S., seek guidance from the Export Controls (E.C.) team, located at the Office of Research.
-The E.C. team (EChelp@pitt.edu) is responsible for export controls, and a thorough guide on this topic is located here.
+- Prior to exporting goods out of the U.S., seek guidance from the Office of Export Controls.
+The Office of Export Controls (EChelp@pitt.edu) is responsible for export controls, and a thorough guide on this topic is located here.